List of Neighbours characters introduced in 1990: Boof

-Two years later, Boof returns to Erinsborough and begins bullying Toby Mangel (Ben Guerens) into stealing for him by threatening to hurt his dog Bouncer and kidnaps him as leverage, holding him hostage in a metal shed at a scrapyard.
+Two years later, Boof returns to Erinsborough and begins bullying Toby Mangel (Ben Guerens) into stealing for him after Toby witnesses him stealing the money for World Vision from the Coffee shop.
+Boof threatens to hurt Toby's dog Bouncer and kidnaps him as leverage, holding him hostage in a metal shed at a scrapyard.
 He also begins hassling Rick Alessi (Dan Falzon), who is initially blamed for a spate of thefts in the street and bullies him into stealing too, but Rick and his brother, Marco (Felice Arena) come up with a plan to foil Boof.
 After Marco secretly rescues Bouncer from the scrapyard, Rick and Toby bring Cameron Hudson's (Benjamin Grant Mitchell) motorbike to Boof.
 When Boof goes to the shed to retrieve Bouncer, Marco pushes him inside with another dog, Fang.
 Marco agrees to let Boof out if he agrees to sign a confession.
 Boof initially refuses but when relents when Marco is prepared to let Fang off the leash and signs.
 Boof is then arrested and sent back to prison.

 Several months later, Boof reappears as a member of "The Peace Patrol", a Neighbourhood watch group.
 He appears to foil a robbery but it is later discovered that he and another group member, Clay (Russell Frost), staged the whole thing in order to get publicity in the paper from Cameron, who is a journalist.